Going Mobile: A Company’s Journey to Responsive Design2

 - Place social sharing links at the bottom of the email and enlarge them so they are touch-friendly

 Simply Be’s new email format is very impressive and a major improvement from their previous template.
 The redesign features a clear hierarchy, prominent main CTA, and an overall streamlined and sleek appearance.
-You can see their four-step media queries in action in the Scoped version of the email.

 Another great aspect of this email is how it is optimized for images-off viewing.